Have you bought a bunch of green beans? Are they looking different from when you first got them? You may be asking yourself:

 The first sign to look out for is the texture and color of your green beans.
 They should be green and snap in half when you break them.
 Over time, they will brown and become less crispy.

-However, this doesn’t necessarily mean they are spoiled but instead that they have lost some quality.
+However, this doesn’t necessarily mean they are spoiled, but they have lost some quality.

 How To Store Green Beans